-You can also go to the site to see the cost of the units at Island Palm Communities. http://www.islandpalmcommunities.com/schofield-barracks/island-palm-communities/
+You can also go to the site to see the rental rates of the units at Island Palm Communities. http://www.islandpalmcommunities.com/schofield-barracks/island-palm-communities/

-To see the cost of the units and in comparison are a good deal than living off post in terms of quality (wood floors, yard, etc) and cost per square foot.
-The spouses I spoke with said it's "beautiful interior" and such a great support group of families since the community is so large.
-I know off post a 3bd, 2 bath home at 1400 sq ft ran you around $2800 which on post you can get up to 1900 sq ft same price.
+To cost of the units in comparison to living off post in terms of quality (wood floors, yard, etc) and price per square foot is pretty reasonable.
+A spouse I interview said it has a "beautiful interior" and a great support group of families since the community is so large.
+From research off post a 3bd, 2 bath home at 1400 sq ft ran around $2800 which on post you can get up to 1900 sq ft same price.

 They said you can expect to wait up to 2-4 weeks before you get a place, however recommended you call a month ahead of your arrival to get on the wait list to see if you can be placed when you arrive.
 Leasing office number is (844) 874-6019.
-M-F. Remember Hawaii standard time difference.
+M-F. Remember Hawaii Standard Time (HST) difference.